 For example, Custom’s Redgard uncoupling membrane has been submitted for the A118.10 crack isolation test and passed.

 So, not only is it considered an uncoupling membrane but is also categorized as a crack isolation membrane.

 How to prevent cracked tile floors?

-If you want to prevent cracks in the concrete from transferring through to your tile floor the best products are A118.10 crack isolation membranes.
+If you want to prevent cracks in concrete from transferring through to your tile floor the best products on the market are A118.10 crack isolation membranes.

 These have been tested and have the highest performance.